 The Clarendon Scholarship has provided an immense opportunity to come to Oxford, and to take part in this vibrant community.
 Through Clarendon events, I have made friends from across the University – from engineers to philosophers.
 It has provided a glimpse into other worlds here at Oxford, and a forum for connecting across them.

 Joshua Goldstein, MPhil International Relations

-The Welcome Event has been tailored to fit in with the graduate orientation events during -1st week.
-Hosted by the Pro-Vice-Chancellor for Education the event is designed to introduce you to Oxford and Clarendon.
+The Welcome Event is tailored to fit in with the graduate orientation events during -1st week.
+The event is designed to introduce you to Oxford and the Clarendon Fund.

 Over the years, we have visited many of Oxford’s iconic venues such as the Divinity School, the Sheldonian Theatre, Oxford University Press, The Museum of Natural History, and the Ashmolean Museum to name a few.
 This informal welcome is also a great opportunity to get to know each other as well as the Clarendon Scholars’ Council over drinks and nibbles.